MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/displaying-an-image.md

 When adding an image for use in a Xamarin.iOS app, the developer will use an _Asset Catalog_ to support every iOS device and resolution required by an app.

 Added in iOS 7, **Asset Catalogs Image Sets** contain all the versions or representations of an image that are necessary to support various devices and scale factors for an app.
-Instead of relying on the image assets filename (see [Resolution Independent Images and Image Nomenclature](~/ios/app-fundamentals/images-icons/displaying-an-image.md)), **Image Sets** use a Json file to specify which image belongs to which device and/or resolution.
+Instead of relying on the image assets filename, **Image Sets** use a Json file to specify which image belongs to which device and/or resolution.
 This is the preferred way to manage and support images in iOS (from iOS 9 or greater).

 ## Adding images to an asset catalog image set